- Sunglasses are more than eye protection

 This month featured accessory are glasses.
 For looking your best with sunglasses, you need not only to find great timeless designs, but also choose the right design for you.
 In other words, it is important to know which type of frames suits you the best.
 Like with dressing for your body shape, you want to choose the style that balances your facial features.Choose great timeless designs that flatter you for looking your best. #styleadvice Click To Tweet

 Stylists distinguish five major face features: Square, rectangular, oval, heart-shape, and round.
 There are three – more or less easy – ways to determine your face shape (from the most difficult to easiest one):

-- using dry-eraser marker
+- using dry-erase marker

-- using a dry-eraser marker or
+- using a dry-erase marker or

 - taking this quiz.

 In all cases, you need a mirror.
 The first step is to get your hair out of your face.
 Next relax your face and look directly with both eyes at the mirror.
 Now either take a front selfie of your face or the dry-erase marker to outline your reflection or take the quiz.
 Note doing the marking yourself is hard as you have to avoid to move while tracing your face.

 When taking the quiz look into the mirror before answering each questions.